The Five Reasons You Will Enjoy Being a Caregiver for In-Home Care

 3) Swapping Fun Stories With Your Clients

 If there’s one universal truth about older people, it’s that they’ve had some interesting experiences along the way.
 In your role as a friendly companion for your clients who often live alone, you have a chance to learn a lot about how things were in the past and the crazy antics of your new friends.
 Don’t be shy to start trading your own stories of adventures, misspent youth, and best triumphs for their decades of stories about both themselves and their friends and family who may have done some pretty wild things.
-Caregiving is great for people who enjoy learning from the older generations and spending all day finding interesting things to talk about.
+Elder care is great for people who enjoy learning from the older generations and spending all day finding interesting things to talk about.

 4) Plenty of Time for Arts and Crafts